 To summarize, NuPRISM's measurement of true neutrino energy dependence of the cross section is a unique and potentially critical input to our overall understanding of cross section processes around 1 GeV neutrino energy.
-In particular, NuPRISM will help us understand for CC0 $\pi$ events, if the shape and size of the PDD and mulit-nucleon components are modeled correctly.
+In particular, NuPRISM will help us understand for CC0 π events, if the shape and size of the PDD and multinucleon components are modeled correctly.
 Furthermore, NuPRISM can provide new information on the pion kinematics out of NC interactions relevant to the oscillation analysis and the energy dependence of those cross sections.

-III.
+IV.
 DETECTOR DESIGN AND HARDWARE

 The NuPRISM detector uses the same water Cherenkov detection technology as Super-K with a cylindrical water volume that is taller than Super-K (50-100m vs 41m) but with a much smaller diameter (6-10m vs 39m).
 The key requirements are that the detector span the necessary off-axis range $(1^{\circ}-4^{\circ})$ and that the diameter is large enough to contain the maximum required muon momentum.
 The baseline design considers a detector location that is 1 km downstream of the neutrino interaction target with a maximum contained muon momentum of 1 GeV/c.
-This corresponds to a 50 m tall tank with a 6 m diameter inner detector (ID) and a 10 m diameter outer detector (OD), as shown in Figure 39.
+This corresponds to a 50 m tall tank with a 6 m diameter inner detector (ID) and a 10 m diameter outer detector (OD), as shown in Figure 47.
 A larger, 8 m ID is also being considered at the expense of some OD volume in the downstream portion of the tank.
-As the NuPRISM analysis studies mature, the exact detector dimensions will be refined to ensure sufficient muon momentum, $\nu_e$ statistics and purity, etc.
+As the NuPRISM analysis studies mature, the exact detector dimensions will be refined to ensure sufficient muon momentum, ν_e statistics and purity, etc.

-FIG. 39.
+FIG. 47.
 The planned configuration of the nuPRISM detector within the water tank is shown.
 The instrumented portion of the tank moves vertically to sample different off-axis angle regions.

 The instrumented portion of the tank is a subset of the full height of the water volume, currently assumed to be 10 m for the ID and 14 m for the OD.
 The novel feature of this detector is the ability to raise and lower the instrumented section of the tank in order to span the full off-axis range in 6 steps.
-The inner detector will be instrumented with either 5-inch or 8-inch PMTs to ensure sufficient measurement granularity for the shorter light propagation distances relative to Super-K. Also under consideration is to replace the OD reflectors with large SMRD-style scintillator panels, as discussed in Section III E.

-The remainder of this section describes the elements needed for NuPRISM and corresponding cost estimates, where available.
+The inner detector will be The remainder of this section describes the elements needed for NuPRISM and corresponding cost estimates, where available.
 The cost drivers for the experiment are the civil construction and the cost of the PMTs, and, correspondingly, more detailed cost information is presented in those sections.